Best Practices: Image Editor

 What if your images don’t fit neatly into the recommended specifications?
 In this step-by-step guide, we will show you best practices to maintain the image quality while encouraging faster load times.

-Let’s say we have an image that we is originally 1280*850 pixels.
-As per best practice we want it to be 750 pixels in width without compromising quality.
-You can use your own external file editing software ( e.g. Adobe Photoshop).
+Let’s say we have an image that was initially 1280*850 pixels.
+Per best practice, we want it to be 750 pixels in width without compromising quality.
+You can use external file editing software ( e.g., Adobe Photoshop).
 You can also use TinyPNG, which makes a smaller image with the same clarity.
-After it is a manageable file size you can import your graphics by following these steps.
+After it is a manageable file size, you can import your graphics by following these steps.

 Header and Footer Tips

-The header image height usually should be smaller than the width (so it's a horizontal image, not a vertical one), because otherwise when viewing email on the phone, it's possible recipients will only see the vertical header image in the first fold - have to scroll to see actual content of the email.
-We also suggest using a third party vector image editor to ensure a high quality final result.
+The header image height usually should be smaller than the width (so it's a horizontal image, not a vertical one), because otherwise, when viewing the email on the phone, it's possible recipients will only see the vertical header image in the first fold - have to scroll to see the actual content of the email.
+We also suggest using a third-party vector image editor to ensure a high-quality final result.